minecraft-saar/infrastructure/README.md

 default installation of mariadb, you can set up the database like this:

  - run `mariadb` as root
+ - Create a database schema that matches the url in the config.
+ For the example configuration: `CREATE SCHEMA MINECRAFT;`
  - Create a new user: `CREATE USER 'minecraft'@'localhost';`
  - Grant that user priviliges in the MINECRAFT database:
    `GRANT ALL PRIVILEGES  ON MINECRAFT.* TO 'minecraft'@'localhost'`

-The broker will automatically set up the database and update the schema if you update the broker.  ￼
+The broker will automatically set up the database and update the schema if you update the broker.

 You start the broker as follows: